-FPT_TST.1 TSF testing
+FPT\TST.1 TSF testing

-- FPT_TST.1.1 The TSF shall run a suite of self tests during initial start-up to demonstrate the correct operation of the TSF. - FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data. - FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.
+FPT\TST.1.1 The TSF shall run a suite of self tests during initial start-up to demonstrate the correct operation of the TSF.

+FPT\TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data.

+FPT\TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.

-FPT_PHP.3 Resistance to physical attack
+FPT\PHP.3 Resistance to physical attack

-FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
+FPT\PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.

-7.2 Security Assurance Requirements
+6.2 Security Assurance Requirements

-The Evaluation Assurance Level is EAL5 augmented with AVA_VAN.5 and ALC_DVS.2.
+The Evaluation Assurance Level is EAL5 augmented with AVA\VAN.5 and ALC\DVS.2.

-7.3 Security Requirements Rationale
+6.3 Security Requirements Rationale

-7.3.1 Objectives
+6.3.1 Objectives

-7.3.1.1 Security Objectives for the TOE
+6.3.1.1 Security Objectives for the TOE

-OT.Data_Integrity The security objective OT.Data_Integrity "Integrity of personal data" requires the TOE to protect the integrity of the logical travel document stored on the travel document's chip against physical manipulation and unauthorized writing.
-Physical manipulation is addressed by FPT_PHP.3.
-Logical manipulation of stored user data is addressed by (FDP_ACC.1/TRM, FDP_ACF.1/TRM): only the Personalisation Agent is allowed to write the data in EF.DG1 to EF.DG16 of the logical travel document (FDP_ACF.1.2/TRM, rule 1) and terminals are not allowed to modify any of the data in EF.DG1 to EF.DG16 of the logical travel document (cf.FDP_ACF.1.4/TRM).
-FMT_MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
-The Personalisation Agent must identify and authenticate themselves according to FIA UID.1/PACE and FIA UAU.1/PACE before accessing these data.
-FIA UAU.4/PACE, FIA_UAU.5/PACE and FCS_CKM.4 represent some required specific properties of the protocols used.
-The SFR FMT_SMR.1/PACE lists the roles and the SFR
+OT.Data\Integrity The security objective OT.Data\Integrity "Integrity of personal data" requires the TOE to protect the integrity of the logical travel document stored on the travel document's chip against physical manipulation and unauthorized writing.
+Physical manipulation is addressed by FPT PHP.3.
+Logical manipulation of stored user data is addressed by (FDP\ACC.1/TRM, FDP\ACF.1/TRM): only the Personalisation Agent is allowed to write the data in EF.DG1 to EF.DG16 of the logical travel document (FDP\ACF.1.2/TRM, rule 1) and terminals are not allowed to modify any of the data in EF.DG1 to EF.DG16 of the logical travel document (cf.FDP ACF.1.4/TRM).
+FMT MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
+The Personalisation Agent must identify and authenticate themselves according to FIA UID.1/PACE and FIA\UAU.1/PACE (FIA\UID.1/PACE\CAM FIA\UAU.1/PACE\CAM for PACE CAM protocol) before accessing these data.
+FIA\UAU.4/PACE, FIA\UAU.5/PACE (FIA\UAU.4/PACE\CAM,